1990 Mecklenburg-Vorpommern state election

 The 1990 Mecklenburg-Vorpommern state election was held on 14 October 1990 to elect the members of the first Landtag of Mecklenburg-Vorpommern.
-It was the first election held in Mecklenburg-Vorpommern since the reunification of Germany, which took place on 3 October.
-The Christian Democratic Union (CDU) led by Alfred Gomolka emerged as the largest party with 38.3% of the vote, followed by the Social Democratic Party (SPD) with 27.0%.
-The CDU subsequently formed a coalition with the Free Democratic Party (FDP), and Gomolka became Mecklenburg-Vorpommern's first post-reunification Minister-President.
+It was the first election held in Mecklenburg-Vorpommern since the reunification of Germany, which had taken place on 3 October.

+The Christian Democratic Union (CDU) led by Alfred Gomolka emerged as the largest party with 38.3% of the vote, followed by the Social Democratic Party (SPD) with 27.0%, but with one of its 21 seats already lost: Wolfgang Schulz had left the party on 11 September due to allegations within the party.
+He remained on the SPD ticket of constituency Hansestadt Rostock II, and was elected as direct member.

+The parliament with its 66 seats was in a numerical deadlock: CDU and Free Democratic Party (FDP), the coalition that ruled West Germany and then united Germany under chancellor Kohl from 1982 to 1998, had won a combined 33 seats, but when Schulz decided to support CDU, it was 34 to 32.
+The CDU subsequently formed a coalition with the FDP, and Gomolka became Mecklenburg-Vorpommern's first post-reunification Minister-President.

 Parties

 The table below lists parties which won seats in the election.